Aarthitarhia/continuous_control/README.md

 ## 4. Project's structure :

-- The agent.py file contains the general structure of the Reinforcement learning agent .
+- agent.py file contains the general structure of the Reinforcement learning agent .
-- The ddpg_model.py contains the actor's network code and the critic's network code.
+- model.py contains the actor's network code and the critic's network code.
 - Continuous_control.ipynb  is the notebook used to train and evaluate the agent.
-- Continuous Control Project.pdf is a report about the different aspects of this project.
+- Report.pdf is a report about the different aspects of this project.